zamansheikh/campus_saga/docs/project_proposal.md

 ## 7. Conclusion

 The **Campus Saga** mobile application project aims to provide a valuable platform for university students to address issues, communicate with authorities, and engage with promotions.
 We seek approval and funding for this project to bring this vision to life.

----

-This project proposal is based on the provided SRS document for the **Campus Saga** app.
-It outlines the project's objectives, features, methodology, timeline, budget, team, resources, risks, and quality assurance measures.